post2web/nbloader/README.md

 notebook.run_all()
 print(notebook.ns['b']) # prints out 10
 ```
-The notebook object has its own name space: notebook.ns
+The Notebook object has its own name space: notebook.ns

 You can run individual cells using cell tags.